trimstray/multitor/README.md

 multitor --init 2 -u debian-tor --socks-port 9000 --control-port 9900
 ```

-Creates new **Tor** processes and specifies the number of processes to create:
+Creates new **TOR** processes and specifies the number of processes to create:

 - `--init 2`